 A tankless water heater doesn’t have a storage tank.
 It heats water as needed and provides a continuous hot water supply.
 Also referred to as an on-demand or instant hot water heater, this is more energy-efficient than storage tank water heaters as they don’t store hot water.

-Tankless water heaters work by heating water as you need it.
+Water is instantly heated using tankless water heaters without the requirement of a storage tank.
 They have a heating element (usually gas or electric) activated when the hot water tap is turned on.
 After the gas burner or electricity begins heating the water, it circulates around the heat exchanger.
 This, in turn, raises the water temperature to the desired level and sends it to the fixtures.

 For instance, you need to use hot water for a morning shower.
 The water heater will start supplying hot water when you turn on the shower.
 The cold water that enters the system is quickly heated and supplied to you.
 This process continues as long as you need hot water.
 Once you turn off the shower, the heating element shuts down automatically.